Fed's Tarullo questions benefits of big banks

 Fed Governor Daniel Tarullo said currently there is limited evidence to show that big financial firms produce "economies of scale" beyond services related to processing payments such as debit and credit card purchases.

-Tarullo's comments also came as the Fed weighs whether to approve Capital One Financial Corp's proposed $9 billion acquisition of ING Groep NV's online bank ING Direct.

-Some consumer groups have pressured the Fed to scrutinize the systemic risk posed by the deal.

-Tarullo told a conference hosted by the Federal Reserve on Thursday that the economies of scale issue needs to be studied further.
+Tarullo told a conference hosted by the Federal Reserve on Thursday that the issue needs to be further studied.

 "Generally, though, even where intuition suggests economies in some other areas -- such as the breadth of securities distribution networks and the ability to provide all forms of financing in significant amounts -- evidence for the existence of such economies is limited and mixed," he said.